PlayerUnknown’s Battlegrounds can be one of the most frustrating games.

 The bigger problem is that cars announce your presence a mile away, and they don’t protect you if someone lines up a shot as they see you coming.
 As such, don’t expect too much from these flimsy, fickle boxes.

-You can use cars to travel quickly, of course, but you should really avoid things like slowly taking them up a hill, or sitting in them for a bit as you discuss your next move.
+You can use cars to travel quickly, of course, but you should really avoid things like slowly taking them up a hill, or sitting still inside for a bit as you discuss your next move.
 Someone is probably watching this unfold and they’re about to light you up.

 You should also keep these tips in mind to make riding in cars less frustrating: